ibm-cloud-docs/openshift/openshift_cli_install.md

 * [Create a cluster](/docs/openshift?topic=openshift-clusters#clusters_cli_steps).
 * Make sure that you have a [service role](/docs/openshift?topic=openshift-users#platform) that grants the appropriate Kubernetes RBAC role so that you can work with OpenShift resources.
 If you have only a service role but no platform role, you need the cluster admin to give you the cluster name and ID, or the **Viewer** platform role to list clusters.

+To run `kubectl` commands to manage your cluster:

 1. Depending on which [version of the {{site.data.keyword.containerlong_notm}} plug-in you use](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_beta), you must follow different steps to use `oc` commands.
 * Version 0.4 (default) or earlier: Ensure that your {{site.data.keyword.containerlong_notm}} plug-in uses the latest `0.4` version by running `ibmcloud plugin update kubernetes-service`.
 * Version 1.0 (beta): To use `1.0`, set the `IKS_BETA_VERSION` environment variable by running `export IKS_BETA_VERSION=1.0`.